-With the newest versions of the ISO 13485, the quality management standard for the medical device industry, risk management is increasingly important.
+Risk management is increasingly important with the newest versions of ISO 13485, the quality management standard for the medical device industry.
 Breaking news?
-No, not really, but many companies still struggle with a good risk management process, not only the starters.
-Besides reading this article (and I love your comments on it), the latest revision of the ISO 14971 is an excellent read.
+No, not really, but many companies struggle with a good risk management process, not only the starters.
+Besides reading this article (and I love your comments on it), the latest revision of ISO 14971 is an excellent read.

 Let’s start with why….

-Many risks can and therefore should be reduced.
-Two systems should be in place to ensure that risks are considered and reduced.
+Many risks can and, therefore, should be reduced.
+Two systems should be in place to ensure risks are considered and reduced.

 - An internal well-functioning risk management process